ucrdatacenter/ucrdatacenter.github.io/courses/SSCPOLI302/workshop1.md

 ![](workshop1_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->

-To improve the quality of the graph, we can again organize the bars in ascending order of the number of MEPs.
+To improve the quality of the graph, we can organize the bars based on the political orientation of the political group.
 In addition, we can specify the colors of the bars to match those of their political groups.
 We define these colors in a separate vector and use the `scale_fill_manual()` function to apply them to the plot.

 ``` r
 # define political group colors